Skip to content

-At the end of every winter, the daytime temperatures rise just above freezing and at night temperature back below freezing.
+At the end of every winter, the daytime temperatures rise just above freezing, and at night temperature back below freezing.
 The water in the trees freeze and defrost creating alternating positive and negative pressure in the xylem sap transport system.
 The pressure builds and the sap flows allowing us to tap our sugar maple trees to make maple syrup.
 How is this natural watery liquid turned into the sweet maple syrup we have all grown to love?

-In order to ensure that sap becomes that final product you put on your pancakes; maple producers must properly measure the density of the sap.
+To ensure that sap becomes that final product you put on your pancakes; maple producers must properly measure the density of the sap.
 We use a hydrometer to monitor and calculate the maple syrups density at a specific temperature.
 Maple syrup must be evaporated to a density between 66% and 67% Brix.
 If you have a density below 66% Brix, the syrup will ferment.
 If you have a density above 68% Brix, the syrup may crystallize.
 Maple syrup reaches the proper density at 219.5°F or 7.5° above the boiling point of water.
 This explains a lot of the basics but if you boil the syrup based on the same guidelines why does it look and taste different?

 How Does Maple Syrup Get its Color and Flavor?